Using host header names to access Web Applications site

 2. Install as new Web site

-In this case, the Web Printing site is installed as a totally separate entity, unrelated to a Default Web Site.
-You would use this option, if you already have some Web application running in the Default Web Site and it would not run well with the NiceLabel’s Web Printing Site.
+In this case, the Web Printing site is installed as a separate entity, unrelated to a Default Web Site.
+Use this option, if you already have some Web application running in the Default Web Site and it would not run well with the NiceLabel’s Web Printing Site.
 Or, you want to protect the Web Printing site with the SSL certificate-enabled encrypted communication.

 After the installation, a new site will be defined in the IIS Manager.